 Math Brain Booster Games consists of different training modes to improve brain function and stimulate the mind to improve overall performance.
 Customize your Personal Training mode and have your own mental productivity session anytime, anywhere.
 Train your brain!
 Improve attention, reaction, and velocity of the mind with timed math problems and tasks.

 With King of Maths app, you will learn basic algebra, geometry, division, and other math equation.
-The app is designed in form of a game; so your child chooses between two characters and complete mathematical challenges in addition and subtraction.
-When playing this game, you are challenged to figure out missing numbers before they can arrive to an answer.
+The app is designed in the form of a game; so your child chooses between two characters and complete mathematical challenges in addition and subtraction.
+When playing this game, you are challenged to figure out missing numbers before they can arrive at an answer.
 The game will also help you to understand the basic concept in math.

-This Android and iOS app is designed to help users to better understand geometry, allowing them to take measurements and to create different geometric shapes.
+This Android and iOS app are designed to help users to better understand geometry, allowing them to take measurements and to create different geometric shapes.
 It takes an abstract topic and makes it much more easily understandable through its simple visuals.

 Now that you know which apps to try, the next step is for you to go ahead and download some of them to see if they suit your needs and your learning style.
 Here in this article, we’ve shared our take on the best math apps, but everybody’s different and there’s no guarantee that what works for one person will work for you.

 Not every math app available on the store are equal, so feel free to download the above-recommended apps to experiment.
 If any given app doesn’t work for you, don’t be afraid to delete it from your phone and to make room for something else.
 Stick to it and you’ll start to notice improvements in no time at all.